hcrhall/terraform-foundational-policies-library/README.md

 # Terraform Foundational Policies Library

 This repository contains a library of policies that can be used within Terraform Cloud to accelerate your adoption of policy as code.
-To learn more about the Sentinel language and framework, please review the Sentinel [documentation](https://docs.hashicorp.com/sentinel/).
+To learn more about the Sentinel language and framework, review the Sentinel [documentation](https://docs.hashicorp.com/sentinel/).

 ---